CppMicroServices/rfcs/text/0015-Service-Reference-Retrieval.md

 One solution that we have found is to embed a custom deleter into the <code>std::shared_ptr\<ServiceHolder\></code> and retrieve that using the <code>std::get_deleter</code> functionality.

-This objects that would allow this can be seen below:
+The objects that would allow this can be seen below:

 ```c++